 A floating desk also affords the opportunity to set a strong focal point for the room.
 If you have a beautiful antique fireplace on one wall, for example, or a picture window opposite your door that you’d like to gaze out as you work, a floating desk is a way to take advantage of the view.

 The L-Shaped Desk

-Built-ins also aid small home office designers in creating an efficient, unobtrusive workspace tucked into a larger room.
+Built-in desks also help with small home office design in creating an efficient, unobtrusive workspace tucked into a larger room.
 It is often difficult to purchase furniture that fits the unique measurements of nooks and crannies in one’s home.
 Building your own furniture that’s perfectly customized to your space will help you get the most of your small home office design.

 Small Home Office Ideas

 While those who have a dedicated room in their home have more options when it comes to layout and design, city dwellers and those without a separate room for their home office need to be more creative.
 This starts with reclaiming unused space.
 Establishing a workspace in an entryway, transitional space, or sparsely-populated closet helps you maximize your square footage.